Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 ## Get-GithubModifiedFiles

-Returns the list of  current files modified but uncommitted to a repository
+[Get-GithubModifiedFiles](Get-GithubModifiedFiles/Get-GithubModifiedFiles.ps1) Returns the list of  current files modified but uncommitted to a repository

 ## Get-TaggedGitHubRelease

-Gets the files of a git release, either the latest one or, if you specify the tag, the release that has that tag.
+[Get-TaggedGitHubRelease](Get-TaggedGitHubRelease/Get-TaggedGithubRelease.ps1) gets the files of a git release, either the latest one or, if you specify the tag, the release that has that tag.
 This is a, hopefully, reliable way of getting the latest release from Github, or a specific release.
 There are several examples on the internet but I couldn't get any to work.
 Git changes the protocol, but if you can get the correct path of the zip-ball of the files, you have a better chance.

 ## Get-WindowsCredential

-Gets a windows credential from the credential manager, or creates a credential if it doesn't yet exist.
-There is also a version of this called **ExtractCredential** that isn’t a cmdlet but is executed as a file. socan be used in the command line
+[Get-WindowsCredential](Get-WindowsCredential/Get-WindowsCredential.ps1) gets a windows credential from the credential manager, or creates a credential if it doesn't yet exist.
+There is also a version of this called **[ExtractCredential](Get-WindowsCredential/ExtractCredential.ps1)** that isn’t a cmdlet but is executed as a file. so can be used in the command line

 ## Get-ODBCMetadata

-Gets the metadata of any ODBC connection (any database with a good driver.
+[Get-ODBCMetadata](ODBCMetadata/Get-ODBCSourceMetadata.ps1) gets the metadata of any ODBC connection (any database with a good driver.
 So far, only tested with SQL Server, Postgres, sqlite  and MariaDB.
 All were very different
 This uses two techniques.
 Where the ODBC driver has a GetSchema function in its connection object, it uses that.
 Where it can't, it uses the Information_schema.
 SQL Server, Azure SQL Database, MySQL, PostgreSQL, MariaDB, Amazon Redshift,